ravenOSS/douglas_richards_site/content/posts/Tailwind Experience.md

 thumbnail: 'https://res.cloudinary.com/raveniot/image/upload/v1619638137/squares_pwjy6f.jpg'
 heroImage: 'https://res.cloudinary.com/raveniot/image/upload/v1619638137/squares_pwjy6f.jpg'
 exampleImage: ''
+cardbg: bg-gray-300
+cardtextcolor: 'white'
 ---

 The terse syntax of Tailwind builds a steep learning curve and a reluctance to use it.

 However, the great documentation combined with Tailwind Intellisense in the VSCode IDE quickly lowers the barrier to learning.

 Even the example below of a Navbar quickly becomes a breeze to read and understand.

 ```
 import Link from 'next/link'